0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ```

 ### PostCleanup
-At this point the file cannot be modified using the same handle , due to IRQL restrictions capturing the second datapoint must be deferred to a worker thread, this is done by returning ```FLT_POSTOP_MORE_PROCESSING_REQUIRED```.  <br/>
+At this point the file cannot be modified using the same file object , due to IRQL restrictions capturing the second datapoint must be deferred to a worker thread, this is done by returning ```FLT_POSTOP_MORE_PROCESSING_REQUIRED```.  <br/>

 ```cpp
 	pHandleContext HandleContx = (pHandleContext)CompletionContext;